Regular Potential Games: Regular Equilibria in Potential Games

 \section{Regular Equilibria in Potential Games}

-In general games, the definition of a regular equilibrium relies on the invertibility of the Jacobian of a particular map.
-In potential games, regular equilibria have a more natural interpretation.
-Roughly speaking, in a potential game, an equilibrium is regular if it is a non-degenerate critical point of the potential function.
-To be more precise, if an equilibrium $x^*$ lies in the \emph{interior} of the strategy space $X$ then $x^*$ is a regular equilibrium if and only if $x^*$ is a non-degenerate critical point of the potential function $U$ (i.e., the Hessian of $U$ is invertible at $x^*$) .
-If, on the other hand, $x^*$ lies on the boundary of $X$, then the situation is slightly more delicate---one must also account for behavior of the gradient of $U$ at $x^*$.
+In potential games, regular equilibria have a simple and intuitive meaning.\footnote{In general games, the definition of a regular equilibrium is somewhat abstruse, relying on the invertibility of the Jacobian of a particular map \cite{van1991stability}.
+See Section~\ref{sec:def-regularity-standard} for more details.} An equilibrium in a potential game is regular if (i) it is quasi-strict in the sense of \cite{van1991stability} (a condition we will refer to as first-order non-degeneracy), and (ii) the Hessian of $U$ (the potential) taken with respect to the support of the equilibrium is invertible (a condition we will refer to as second order non-degeneracy).
+For equilibria in the interior of the strategy space, this simply reduces to an equilibrium being regular if and only if it is a non-degenerate critical point of $U$ in the traditional sense.

-In this section we will formalize this by introducing a pair of simple conditions on the potential function that are equivalent to regularity within the class of potential games.
-The first condition (referred to as the \emph{first-order condition}) concerns the gradient of the potential function; the second condition (referred to as the \emph{second-order condition}) concerns the Hessian of the potential function.

-In order to simplify the presentation, we begin by considering only games with identical payoffs.
-In Sections \ref{sec_first_order_degeneracy}--\ref{sec_second_order_degeneracy} we define the notions of first and second-order degeneracy in these games.
-In Section \ref{sec_degen_and_reg_equilibria} we will see that, in a game with identical payoffs, an equilibrium is regular if and only if it satisfies these non-degeneracy conditions (see Lemma \ref{lemma_non_degen_to_regular}).
-In Section \ref{sec_regularity_in_pot_games} we generalize this characterization to potential games.

-The conditions given in this section operate directly on the potential function $U$, have an intuitive meaning, and (in our view) are simpler to work with than Definition \ref{def_regular_equilib}.
-Thus, we will generally prefer to work with these conditions rather than Definition \ref{def_regular_equilib} through the remainder of the paper .
+Since the non-degeneracy conditions given in this section (applicable only within the class of potential games) are simpler to work with than the traditional definition of regularity, we will work with directly with these conditions through the remainder of the paper.
+However, the traditional definition of regularity can be found in Section~\ref{sec:general-games} (see Definition~\ref{def_regular_equilib}) where we contrast our techniques with those required in general games.

+The remainder of the section is organized as follows.
+In Sections~\ref{sec_first_order_degeneracy}--\ref{sec_second_order_degeneracy} we define the notions of first and second-order degeneracy.
+In Section~\ref{sec_degen_and_reg_equilibria} we show that, in a potential game, these conditions are equivalent to regularity.